List of Hollyoaks characters introduced in 2005: Presley Dean

-Chris Fenwick

-Christopher "Chris" Fenwick is the former head of the entertainment committee and editor of the newspaper at Hollyoaks Community College, losing his position to Lee Hunter in an election.
-Chris pretended not to care about losing and asked if he could be Lee's vice president.

-Little did Lee know that Chris was manipulating him into spending more money than what was in the college funds.
-Lee's friend David "Bombhead" Burke found out what Chris was doing but when he tried to tell Lee, Lee wouldn't believe him.

-Chris then told Lee about the missing money and blamed Bombhead, which caused Lee and Bombhead to have a massive falling out.
-Chris then conspired with Freddy Watson, who set fire to the HCC's media lab for an animal rights demonstration and tried to pin the fire on Lee.
-But Lee's friend and Freddy's girlfriend Zara Morgan told people what had really happened and the truth finally came out.
-Lee punched Chris saying, "This is for Bombhead".

-It appears that Chris was kicked out of college along with Freddy, Zara and Lee.

 Ally Harrison

-Ally Harrison was a girl Lisa Hunter met while they were both trying to get the same item exchanged.
+Ally Harrison, played by Louise Marwood, first appeared on 2 September 2005.
+She is a girl Lisa Hunter met while they were both trying to get the same item exchanged.
 They bonded over boyfriend troubles.
 Ally invited Lisa and Ben Davies to lunch, where they met Alex.
 Lisa and Ben assumed he was another of Ally's boyfriends, due to their close bond and the fact that they lived together, but they were actually brother and sister.
 Ben began to suspect Ally was trying to seduce Lisa.
 The foursome partied during Hollyoaks: Crossing The Line, and Ben worried Alex and Ally would want more than just friendship, but nothing came of it.
 Ben and Lisa temporarily stayed at Ally's new flat when they had nowhere else to go.
 Ally's further adventures were chronicled in Hollyoaks: Let Loose.

 Andy Holt

 Karen Taylor

-Karen Taylor was married to Richard, a marriage which produced Ali, Darlene, and two younger children, Ethan and Georgina.
+Karen Taylor, played by Suzette Llewellyn, appeared on 6 September 2005.
+She was married to Richard, a marriage which produced Ali, Darlene, and two younger children, Ethan and Georgina.
 Their marriage broke up due to his affair with Liz Burton.
 Ali was run over after fleeing from the scene of Macki's stabbing, and Karen attended his funeral.
 Justin, who had been arrested for the murder, unexpectedly showed up; during an argument with Karen, he told everyone what Ali had done.
 Karen refused to believe him and returned home.